Credit Card Consolidation | Assistance with Managing Credit Card Debt

 • The avalanche approach also recommends paying off the minimum monthly payments and directing any remaining money to the credit card with the highest APR.

-This strategic strategy may assist borrowers with several credit cards by lowering the most problematic cards first (greater amount or higher interest rate) and then pivoting to the next-largest issue card: combining your obligations as you go.
+This strategic strategy may assist borrowers with several credit cards by lowering the most problematic cards (greater amount or higher interest rate) and then pivoting to the next-largest issue card: combining your obligations as you go.

 Benefits of DIY Debt Consolidation: